Corydoras simulatus

-Corydoras simulatus is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Upper Meta River basin in Colombia.
+Corydoras simulatus, the Olga cory, is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the Upper Meta River basin in Colombia.

 The fish prefers clean, clear water with a current.
 It will grow in length up to 1.9 in.
 It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 68–77 F. It feeds on worms, benthic crustaceans, insects, and plant matter.
-It lays eggs in dense vegetation and adults do not guard the eggs.
+It lays eggs in dense vegetation, and adults do not guard the eggs.